Building an AI Chatbot With LangChain: Practical Developer Guide

 uvicorn main:app --host 0.0.0.0 --port 8000

-1. Context window overflow.
-If your chatbot uses gpt-4o's 128K context, you might think you're safe.
-You're not.
-Long conversations plus retrieved documents stack up fast.
-Always cap your history and chunk retrieval results.
+1. Context overflow.
+Even with gpt-4o's 128K context, long conversations plus retrieved docs stack up fast.
+Always cap history and chunk retrieval.

-2. Not handling rate limits.
-OpenAI and other providers will rate-limit you in production.
-Use LangChain's built-in retry logic:
+2. Rate limits.
+OpenAI will rate-limit you.
+Use LangChain's retry logic:

 llm = ChatOpenAI(model="gpt-4o", max_retries=3, request_timeout=30)

 4. No evaluation.
 You can't improve what you don't measure.
-Log every interaction and periodically review response quality.
-LangSmith (LangChain's tracing tool) is excellent for this.
+Log every interaction and review response quality regularly.
+LangSmith is excellent for this.

-Alternatives worth considering: LlamaIndex (better for pure RAG use cases), Haystack (strong on document processing), or just raw API calls with your own thin wrapper if you want full control.
+Alternatives: LlamaIndex for pure RAG, Haystack for document processing, or raw API calls with your own thin wrapper if you want full control.

 Production Checklist

-- Rate limiting on your API endpoints (not just the LLM provider)
+- Rate limiting on your endpoints (not just the LLM provider)

-- Content filtering — add a moderation chain or use OpenAI's moderation endpoint
+- Content filtering — moderation chain or OpenAI's moderation API

-- Graceful degradation — what happens when the LLM provider is down?
+- Graceful degradation — what happens when the LLM is down?

-- Cost alerts — set billing thresholds with your LLM provider
+- Cost alerts — billing thresholds with your provider

 Wrapping Up

-We went from a basic LLM wrapper to a production-grade chatbot with conversation memory, RAG, streaming, and a REST API.
-LangChain handles the orchestration so you can focus on the parts that matter — your data, your prompts, and your user experience.
+We went from a basic wrapper to a production chatbot with memory, RAG, streaming, and a REST API.
+LangChain handles the plumbing so you can focus on what matters — your data, your prompts, your UX.

-The code in this guide is a starting point.
-For your specific use case, you'll likely need to tune chunk sizes, experiment with different retrieval strategies, and iterate on your system prompt.
-The good news is LangChain makes all of that swappable without rewriting your core logic.
+The code here is a starting point.
+You'll tune chunk sizes, experiment with retrieval strategies, and iterate on system prompts.
+LangChain makes all of that swappable without rewriting core logic.

-Start simple, measure everything, and add complexity only when you need it.
+Start simple, measure everything, add complexity only when needed.

 Sources